ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Route: Similaunhütte – Hochjoch-Hospiz – Brandenburger Haus – Vernagthütte – Breslauer Hütte – Restaurant Tiefenbach – Rettenbachjoch – Braunschweiger Hütte

 Ötztal Trek’s Route 4 explores the upper reaches of the mighty glacier world that surrounds the resort of Vent.
 You will wander in the footsteps of Ötzi the Iceman, here, too.
-Steep, rough, and technical, these routes require excellent glacier-crossing skills and good experience as well as familiarity with ice axe, crampons and climbing ropes.
+Steep, rough and technical, these routes require excellent glacier-crossing skills and good experience as well as familiarity with ice axe, crampons and climbing ropes.

 Stage 13: Similaunhütte (3,017 metres) – Hauslabjoch (3,283 metres) – Hochjoch-Hospiz (2,412 metres)

-Vertical ascent/descent: 455/1,064 metres, walking time: 4 hours 30 minutes, highest point: 3,282 metres, distance: 8.5 kilometres, difficulty: difficult
+Ascent/descent: 455/1,064 vertical metres, walking time: 4 hours 30 minutes, highest point: 3,282 metres above sea level, distance: 8.5 kilometres, difficulty rating: difficult (black trails)

 Starting from the Similaunhütte hut, the trail reaches the Tisenjoch col, where the 5000-year-old mummy of Ötzi the Iceman was found in 1991.
 The steep and rugged trail across a ridge is assisted by a fixed anchoring system of cables.
 Having visited the site of Ötzi’s discovery, the trail gains 100 vertical metres on its way atop Hauslabjoch col. Continue by crossing the Hochjochferner glacier and follow this route until it merges onto a footpath that winds down from the Seilkogel mountain.
 This path drops into the Rofental Valley, where you cross Hochjochbach stream and head on to the stream rushing down from Hintereisferner glacier.
 A demanding final grunt of 100 vertical metres takes you up to Hochjoch Hospice.